Incorporating culture and compassion to help build a better future

 Disproportionality refers to the unequal representation of certain groups within the child welfare system.
 In Nebraska, Black/African American and Hispanic/Latino children are disproportionately represented.
 The reasons for this are complex but often related to systemic racism, poverty, and lack of access to resources.
 They are more likely to be removed from their homes and placed in foster care; they are more likely to experience longer stays in foster care and less likely to be reunified with their families.

-Source: CASA for Douglas County May 2023 Board Report
+Source: CASA for Douglas County 2022-2023 Annual Report

 What is CASAs role in the child welfare system?

-CASA (Court Appointed Special Advocates) Advocates play a critical role in the child welfare system.
-These advocates are appointed by judges to advocate for the best interests of children who are in foster care.
-They work to amplify the voice of children, ensure children are safe, and their needs are being met.
-Diverse CASAs are particularly important in the child welfare system.
-These advocates can provide cultural competence, empathy, and understanding of the unique challenges faced by children and their families.
+Court Appointed Special Advocates (CASAs) play a critical role in the child welfare system.
+These CASAs are appointed by judges to advocate for the best interests of children who are impacted by the child welfare system.
+They work to amplify the voices of children, ensuring children are safe and their needs are being met.
+Diverse Volunteer Advocates are particularly important in the child welfare system.
+These individuals can provide cultural competence, empathy, and understanding of the unique challenges faced by children and their families.
 They can also serve as positive role models and advocate for change within the system.

-CASA advocates play a critical role in ensuring that children in foster care receive the support and care they need.
-Diverse advocates are particularly important, as most of the children we serve face unique challenges that require culturally aware advocates.
+CASA Volunteer Advocates play a critical role in ensuring that children impacted by the child welfare system receive the support and care they need.
+Diverse CASAs are particularly important, as most of the children we serve face unique challenges that require culturally aware individuals.
 By working to address disproportionality and encouraging diverse advocacy, we can build a strong and equitable advocate base that children and families can relate to, and provide better support and advocacy for all children in the child welfare system.